simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 docker-squash -t <tagname> <imagename>
 ```

-By using this approach, you effectively eliminate wasted space in your Docker images, paving the way for more efficient and streamlined containers.
+By using this approach, you effectively eliminate wasted space in your Docker images, paving the way for more efficient and simplified containers.

 ______